It all started with wanting to see our Dutch overlanding friends again from our Southeast Asia trip (2003-2006).

-Like I said, the overland reunion is for past, present & future overlanders.
-The general idea is that we’re talking about long-term travelers (say six months or longer) by car, motorcycle, bicycle.
+The overland reunion is for past, present & future overlanders.
+The general idea is that we’re talking about long-term travelers (say six months or longer) by car/truck, motorcycle, bicycle.

-So, if you know anybody who might be interested, let us know or send them this blog post so they can sign up themselves.
+So, are you interested, or do you know of anybody who might be interested, let us know or send them this blog post so they can sign up themselves.

 Do you want to attend?
 Sign up for the Overland-Reunion newsletter so you’ll get an email informing you about the date for the next event.